Matrix (protocol): Adoption

 system (Ti-Messenger) for real-time communication among Germany's healthcare organizations and sharing of sensitive patient data, and is developed by the national agency for the digitalisation of the healthcare system (Gematik GmbH).

-Reasons for choosing Matrix included federated identity management, which allows to reuse the existing identity infrastructure into the new chat system; the decentralized architecture, which allows cross-linking data from disparate sources; and the open protocol, which ensures interoperability and future-proof data exchange and prevents vendor lock-in.
+Reasons for choosing Matrix included federated identity management, which allows reuse of the existing identity infrastructure with the new chat system; the decentralized architecture, which allows cross-linking data from disparate sources; and the open protocol, which ensures interoperability and future-proof data exchange and prevents vendor lock-in.

 Employees of the Bundeswehr (Germany's armed forces) communicate with each other, and share classified documents (German VS-NfD), on a private Matrix network, with a customized version of the Matrix Element app: BwMessenger (as mentioned above).

 Two states of Germany run their own Matrix chat networks for schools.
-Rhineland-Palatinate is offering SchulchatRLP as a fork of FluffyChat since the beginning of 2024.
-The server is sized for half a million pupils and deployed on kubernetes and the client was enhanced with features such as read receipt for parents or polls by fairkom., who became a silver partner of the Matrix foundation in 2023.
+Rhineland-Palatinate has offered SchulchatRLP as a fork of FluffyChat since the beginning of 2024.
+The server is sized for half a million pupils and deployed on Kubernetes and the client was enhanced with features such as read receipt for parents or polls by Fairkom, who became a silver partner of the Matrix foundation in 2023.
 Bavaria has adapted the Element client as a proprietary ByCS messenger.

-Luxembourg has developed a Matrix-based chat service for government officials, named Luxchat4Gov, planned to be released in the second quartal of 2023.
+Luxembourg has developed a Matrix-based chat service for government officials, named Luxchat4Gov, which was released in the second quarter of 2023.

-The Swedish Social Insurance Agency (Försäkringskassan) is using Matrix for internal communications.
+The Swedish Social Insurance Agency (Försäkringskassan) uses Matrix for internal communications.

-Rocket.Chat recommends federation between RocketChat servers with its built-in Matrix bridge since version 4.7.0.
+Rocket.Chat has recommended federation between RocketChat servers with its built-in Matrix bridge since version 4.7.0.